Philips circle pattern: 16:9 (widescreen)

 The widescreen version of the Philips circle pattern was designed in 1991.
 It was only known to be used in PAL regions and retains the signals present in the original, and features additional signals to test signal and picture quality, including Television lines resolution, corner circles and correct overscan and image centering.

 Several different types of hardware are known to generate it, including the PM5644 (widescreen versions only), PT5230 and PT5300 (with appropriate pattern generator modules installed) and the PM5420.

 There are two major variations of the 16:9 circle pattern.
 The original 1991 pattern contains high frequency components which were useful for testing widescreen televisions in factories, specifically 450/400 TVL diagonal lines and a sixth 5.8 MHz grating.
 This however made it sub-optimum for public broadcasts as these exceeded the bandwidth of most PAL transmission systems.

+PM5644 had gratings of 0.8, 1.8, 2.8, 3.8, 4.8 and 5.5 MHz.
 All pattern components of the PT5230/PT5300 were within the bandwidth of PAL B/G.

 Widescreen circle patterns were used by broadcasters such as RAI (Italy), BRT (Belgium), RTL-TVI (Belgium/Luxembourg), Ned3 (Netherlands), TVE (Spain) and KNR TV (Greenland).